wwu-pi/tutorials/lectures/acse/510_setting_up_the_dev_environment.md

         _for data-centric technologies_

     ![](images/install_software.png)
-    Eclipse --> Install New Software...

     ![](images/install_software_selected.png)
-    Selected new software for Eclipse

 1. Click **Next** two times, check **Accept**, click **Finish** and wait for the packages to be installed.
 1. Click **Yes** when prompted to restart.